2100hq/2100-server/README.md

 # optional, otherwise start at latest block on chain
 defaultStartBlock=8182562

-# default total supply measured in eth
+# default total supply measured in wei (will change to eth in future)
-tokens.supply=2100
+tokens.supply=2100000000000000000000
 # default token decimal points
 token.decimals=18
-# default reward given to creator of token in wei (experimental)
+# default reward given to creator of token in wei (not implemented)
 tokens.creatorReward=0
 # default fraction of share of mining reward issued to owner, from 0-1
 tokens.ownerShare=.1
 # default default owner address, can be anything really, claimed through another process
 tokens.ownerAddress=0
-# default mining rewards in wei, split between stakers every block
+# default mining rewards in wei, split between stakers every block (will be updated to eth)
 tokens.reward=210000000000000

 # secret private key of signer. this will sign all coupons to be issued to users